What is counselling?

 - presentation anxiety

-- support for extensions and supplementary examination applications
+- support for supplementary examination applications

 - assistance with retrospective withdrawal and HECS remission applications